| Card Security

 - You may often be asked to confirm the last 3 digits of the number printed on the signature panel on the reverse of your card.
 This number is unique to your card and is an additional security feature.

-- Only access personal internet banking or shopping sites by typing in a web address.
+- Only access personal internet banking or shopping sites by typing in the web address.
 Never use a link from an email.

 - Protect your PC by regularly updating your operating system and anti-virus software.
 For more information on online security visit our "Online Security" section.